Haithamhaj/Haitham-Voice-Agent-HVA/README.md

 - **Premium Dashboard**: Displays system status, weather, and tasks.
 - **Active Agent Indicator**: Live indicator showing the system's "brain" at work (Analyzing, Cloud Thinking, Tool Execution).
 - **Quick Actions**: Buttons for instant access to Morning Briefing and Calendar.
+- **Copy/Paste Support**: Right-click on chat bubbles to copy text, or use full context menu in the input field.

 ---